tayruxin/tp/docs/UserGuide.md

 3. You can view the remark the 1st company as shown below.
 ![RemarkDemo2.png](images/remark-command/RemarkDemo2.png)

+4. Go ahead and add remarks for more companies on your own!

+   **More examples:**
+    - remark 3 re/interview went well!
+    - remark 4 re/$800 per month

 **Possible Error:**

 If you enter an **empty remark**,